MDevelopmentGroup/COS-Classic-UI/README.md

 Theme for Atom-studio

-Based on the theme "fizzy".
+Based on the theme "Fizzy Syntax Theme"